stackitcloud/stackit-cli/docs/stackit_beta_security-group_rule_list.md

-## stackit beta security-group-rules list
+## stackit beta security-group rule list

 Lists all security group rules in a security group of a project